arneBersch/Zoeglfrex/docs/quick_start_guide.md

 ```
 Group 1 Set Fixture 1.
 ```
-You can see that the automatically genrated name for our Group is quite complex.
-However, we can also give it a custom name:
+We can also give it a custom name:
 ```
 Group 1 Attribute 1 Set
 ```
-This command will open a text input box where you can insert the new Label of these fixtures.
+This command will open a text input box where you can insert the new Label of this Group.
 You could call this group "all Dimmers".
 We now create some more groups for our dimmers:
 ```